W Wailes Wailes and Strang

 Designed: East Grinstead, – St Swithun (1789-93)

 Louis Wyatt was described as ‘Captain’ when he worked on the panelling at St Barnabas, Hove in 1909.
-It is not known what his contribution amounted to, whether just the design or the actual joinery as well.
-The only person of the name in Sussex during the period was Captain (Army) Louis Wyatt (1841-1926), who was born at Calais.
-He was living at Bury in 1891, described as a retired officer, and at Horsted Keynes in 1911.
-It is not known whether he possessed woodworking or other artistic skills nor how he could have been associated with St Barnabas, but he seems likely to be the right person.
+He is clearly Captain (Army) Louis Wyatt (1841-1926), who was born at Calais.
+He was living at Bury in 1891, described as a retired officer, and in 1911 at Horsted Keynes, where memorials to members of the Wyatt family in the church must be connected.
+It is not known how he acquired his woodworking and other artistic skills nor how he could have been associated with St Barnabas, Hove.

-Fitting: Brighton and Hove, – St Barnabas, panelling
+Fitting: Brighton and Hove, – St Barnabas, panelling; Horsted Keynes, carved panels on pulpit.

 J D Wylson